Last Updated on

 Vitamins and minerals are essential for a child’s healthy growth and development.
 But getting kids to eat a healthy diet, that comprises of all the nutrients their growing bodies need, is easier said than done.
 If you’ve got a picky eater at hand who refuses to eat a nutritious diet, then they may suffer from vitamin and other nutrient deficiencies.
 Vitamin D deficiency is common in children and can cause rickets and other problems.
 The condition is normally coupled with calcium deficiency in the blood and can lead to deformity, severe heart problems and other painful conditions.

 Learning about this deficiency in children can help in preventing and treating it in time.

 Why is Vitamin D important for Children?

-Vitamin D for kids is vital for your child’s development and is available in nature in the form of early morning sunlight.
+Vitamin D is vital for a child’s development.
+It helps in their bone growth and helps in the absorption of calcium.
+Vitamin D is available in nature in the form of early morning sunlight.

 - Rickets, also known as soft bones disease, leading to fractures and skeletal deformities

 - Juvenile arthritis

 Causes of Low Vitamin D in a Child

 Causes of Vitamin D deficiency in kids are explained below:

 - Vitamin D deficiency can be caused by a poor diet.